 CDM Soccer Position Explained

-How do you play the CDM soccer position?
-The CDM position, or the central defensive midfielder, plays a huge role in maintaining balance on the soccer field by bridging the defense and offense together.
+The CDM soccer position, or the central defensive midfielder, plays a huge role in maintaining balance on the soccer field by bridging the defense and offense together.
 The CDM is right at the center of everything and they have a full 360 degree view of the field, making it one of the most, if not the most, important soccer position.

-In this guide, I will cover everything you need to know about the CDM position from their main roles, to key traits required, as well as give you a list of world-class central defensive midfielders to learn from.
+Depending on a formation a team uses a team can play with either one CDM, two CDMs or none.
+In this guide, I will cover everything you need to know about the CDM position from their main roles, to key traits required, as well as give you a list of world-class central defensive midfielders to analyze and learn from.

-The Importance of a Central Defensive Midfielder CDM
+The Roles of a CDM

-Key Responsibilities of the Central Defensive Midfielder CDM
+Key Responsibilities of the CDM

 Defending